andrecurvello/awsiot/README.md

 In the future the ability to trigger alarms based on the temperature sensor values will be implemented, as well as more control over how often messages are sent.

 ### Appliances
-The Smart Home Gateway simulation has three apliances: Dishwasher, Lamp and a Dryer.
+The Smart Home Gateway simulation has three appliances: Dishwasher, Lamp and a Dryer.
 As shown in the image above you can scroll through the appliances and change their state using Switch 1 and Switch 2 on the YRDKRX63N.
-Anytime an appliance’s state is changed a MQTT message is immediatley published to AWS IoT.
+Anytime an appliance’s state is changed a MQTT message is immediately published to AWS IoT.

 ### Temperature Sensors